SUMMER SCHOOLS for 15-18 YEAR OLDS

 Local Oxford students

 We have subsidised places for students from Oxford state schools which are made available free of charge.
-We ask for £80 voluntary contribution to cover expenses for the week.
+We ask for £80 voluntary contribution to cover expenses for the week (lunches, theatre tickets etc. but don’t worry if you don’t want to pay that - we want you to come anyway).
 Please use the contact form or email firstname.lastname@example.org to request a place.

 Is this course for you?